-Enter each member's name and address, Member Type Code, FEIN or SSN (whichever is applicable), and percentage of ownership.
+Enter each member's name and address, Member Type Code, FEIN or SSN (whichever is applicable), and percentages of profit sharing, loss sharing, and capital ownership.
 Enter as a decimal and carry to four places.

 The PE must use the same member number assigned to a member in Part IV when providing information for that member in other Parts of Form CT-1065/CT-1120SI.
 The residency status of the member will determine which Part(s) of Form CT-1065/CT-1120SI must be completed for that member.